kabetel08/project-stata-explainer/README.md

-# A Guide on the User Written Stata `Project` Command by Richard Picard
+# A Guide on the Stata `Project` Command from Richard Picard

 June 2019